 Losing your cell phone or having it stolen from you is a traumatic experience, but being prepared before that happens can make the situation a bit easier to manage.
 This tutorial will introduce you to several solutions that you can explore to help you find your lost or stolen cell phone.

+N.B.
 These programs must be downloaded onto the device before it is lost or stolen.

 To enable this capability on your Android phone or tablet, simply go to the Find My Device website and log in with your Android device using your Google account.

 Once you do this, the lost device will get a notification and you will be able to see on the map on your screen where your device is.
 This localization is approximate; if the current location of your device can't be found, you will be given its last recorded location, if available.